MicrosoftDocs/CortanaSkillsKit/docs/skills/overview.md

 # Cortana Skills Kit

 Cortana is a personal digital assistant that keeps users informed and productive, helping them get things done across devices and platforms.
 Skills define the tasks that Cortana can accomplish.
 You can extend Cortana by adding your own skills that let your users interact with your service via Cortana.
-Cortana invokes the skills based on input from the user, either spoken or typed.
+Cortana invokes the skills based on input from the user, either spoken or typed.>

+[!NOTE]
+> Cortana will respond with speech when queried with speech.

 The Cortana Skills Kit enables you to develop skills for Cortana.
 The kit is a suite of tools that will help you build skills that connect users to your custom services and solutions.
 To get started, go to [Create Your First Cortana Skill](https://docs.microsoft.com/en-us/cortana/skills/get-started).